PSLmodels/blog/_posts/2020-11-19-tax-cruncher.md

 For the first Demo Day example ([3:50](https://youtu.be/d4T-DOxm2QQ?t=230)), we looked at how eliminating the state and local tax (SALT) deduction cap and applying payroll tax to earnings above $400,000 would affect a high earner.
 In particular, our hypothetical filer had $500,000 in wages, $100,000 in capital gains, and $100,000 in itemizable expenses.
 You can see the results [here](https://compute.studio/PSLmodels/Tax-Cruncher/634/).

-For the second example ([17:50)](https://youtu.be/d4T-DOxm2QQ?t=1070)), we looked at how expanding the earned income tax credit (EITC) and child tax credit would impact a family with $45,000 in wages and two young children.
+For the second example ([17:50)](https://youtu.be/d4T-DOxm2QQ?t=1070)), we looked at how expanding the Earned Income Tax Credit (EITC) and Child Tax Credit would impact a family with $45,000 in wages and two young children.
 You can see the results [here](https://compute.studio/PSLmodels/Tax-Cruncher/636/).

 Resources: